alexrosenkranz/vue-lp/README.md

 - Just like jQuery is a library built to help support the developer with day-to-day DOM manipulation, other JavaScript packages have been released over the past few years to support developers in a tighter way.
 These are called **frameworks.**
   - Briefly explain that frameworks differentiate from libraries in that a library is more of a tool that can be employed wherever and how it is used is totally up to the developer, whereas frameworks may offer similar sets of tools but how they are used are dictated by the framework's rules and not the developers.
   - This means some "control" is taken away from the developer, but it is actually a good thing in most cases because it lets us focus on what we want to build and not worry about as many of the `what-if's` that often occur as the framework has already thought about it for us.
-- Explain how we're currently riding out the second major wave of frontend frameworks:
+- Explain how we're currently riding out the second major wave of front-end frameworks:
   - 1st wave: Ember, AngularJS (not the Angular that we know today), KnockoutJS
   - 2nd wave: Angular, React, Vue

 ## 4. Instructor: Slideshow (Why Vue?) - 3 Minutes

-- Explain that Vue is among one of the more recent frontend frameworks to enter the scene (it was released in 2014) but has gained a lot of steam and popularity in the development community, having over 130k stars on GitHub.
+- Explain that Vue is among one of the more recent front-end frameworks to enter the scene (it was released in 2014) but has gained a lot of steam and popularity in the development community, having over 130k stars on GitHub.
-- It is described as a "progressive framework", meaning you can start adding pieces of it into your existing frontend codebase one by one and not disrupt your overall application.
+- It is described as a "progressive framework", meaning you can start adding pieces of it into your existing front-end codebase one by one and not disrupt your overall application.
 This is unlike other frameworks which recommend a total adoption for it work properly.
 - Since it came a little later than other frameworks and was built by a former Google employee (Google owns Angular), it is sometimes considered a "greatest-hits" collection of its peers as it has borrowed a lot of the great ideas they brought to the table and tried to simplify them into a smaller ecosystem (~24kb, which is small)

 ## 5: Instructor: Slideshow (Getting Up and Running) - 1 Minutes